***Book Coaching Services Coming Soon!***

 I want to work with you as my editor.
 Now what?

-Once I receive the completed paperwork and your 50 percent deposit, I will email you a confirmation of reservation, providing you with a solid start date and deadline for when you can expect the editing to be completed.
+- Once I receive the completed paperwork and your deposit, I will email you a confirmation of editorial reservation, providing you with a solid start date and deadline for when you can expect the editing to be completed.

 Do you require a contract or service agreement?
 What does it include?